 Course Outcomes Assessment CO1 Trace the evolution of the law of contract as well as to study the A1, A2&A4 jurisprudence and theories of contact to understand the various approaches to the word 'contract'.
 CO2 Familiarize with the conceptual and operational parameters of the A1, A3 &A4 General Principles of Law of Contract.
 CO3 Comparatively analyze the Indian Law of Contract and the English Law A1, A3&A4 in order to identify the point of similarity as well as the divergence between the two jurisdictions.
-CO4 Become aware of the multilateral aspects of Contracts determining the A2, A4, rights and liabilities of contractual parties, keeping the approach both theoretical and critical in nature.
+CO4 Become aware of the multilateral aspects of Contracts determining A2, A4, the rights and liabilities of contractual parties, keeping the approach both theoretical and critical in nature.
 CO5 Understand the application of principles of contract in modern day A1, A3 &A4 commerce and be able to analyze a contract agreement when they go for internships, etc.

-Task Task type Task mode Weightage (%) A1: Mid exam Individual Written 20 A2 Topic Presentation/Case Analysis/ Assignment Individual /Groups PPT Presentation/Report 10 A3: Coursera Individual Presentations / Q&A/Viva 10 A4: End exam Individual Written (short/long) 60
+Tools Tools tomo To als mode Weightage Task Task type Task mode (%) A1: Mid exam Individual Written 20 A2 Topic Presentation/Case Analysis/ Assignment Individual /Groups PPT Presentation/Report 10 A3: Coursera Individual Presentations / Q&A/Viva 10 A4: End exam Individual Written (short/long) 60